-We analyzed SPMD and grab samples for 4 alkylphenol compounds, all of which were on the DEP priority list.
-Of those 4 compounds, 2 compounds were detected at one or more stations, in at least one sample type.
-Both of the compounds detected were found in the SPMD samples, but only one was found in the grab samples.
-Both compounds were detected at all stations (N = 4) in SPMD samples, and one compound was also detected at all stations in grab samples.
+Analysis was performed on SPMD and grab samples for 4 alkylphenol compounds; 2 compounds were detected at all sites (N=4), in at least one sample type.
+Both compounds detected were found in the SPMD samples, but only one was found in the grab samples.
 All alkyphenol data were qualified due to lab or field blank detections.

 Pesticides and PPCPs - DEP lab

-We analyzed samples for 92 compounds (88 pesticides and 4 PPCPs).
-Grab samples were analyzed for all 92 analytes, SPMDs were analyzed for 91 compounds, and POCIS were analyzed for 63 compounds.
-Of the 92 compounds analyzed, 44 were on the DEP priority list (43 pesticides and 1 PPCP).
+Grab samples were analyzed for all 92 compounds (88 pesticides and 4 PPCPs), SPMDs were analyzed for 91 compounds (87 pesticides and 4 PPCPs), and POCIS were analyzed for 63 compounds (59 pesticides and 4 PPCPs).
 Thirty-two compounds (29 pesticides and 3 PPCPs) were detected at one or more stations, in at least one sample type.
-Of the 32 compounds detected, 13 were on the DEP priority list (12 pesticides and 1 PPCP).
-Fourteen compounds (6 on priority list) were detected at all stations (N = 4) using a single sample type.
+Fourteen compounds were detected at all stations (N = 4).
 No data from this laboratory were qualified due to lab or field blank detections.

 Comparison of SGS and DEP lab Detections